Empirical Growing Networks vs Minimal Models: Evidence and Challenges from Software Heritage and APS Citation Datasets: Growth of nodes and edges over time in the main graph

-Partitioning $RV$ nodes by their out-degrees reveals distinct growth regimes (Fig.~\ref{fig:ratioRVRV}), the last of which aligns with the minimal model's assumption of a constant (average) number of new $RV>RV$ edges per new $RV$ node starting from early 2014, and is similar to what is observed for $RL$ nodes and $RL>RV$ edges (Fig.~\ref{fig:edgesnodes}).
+Before proceeding with any comparison to minimal models, it is necessary to determine whether the exponential growth observed in the number of $RV$ nodes is representative of those participating in the formation of edges within the network---namely, nodes with non-zero degree.
+This corresponds to a topological partitioning which, in practice, consists in creating two subcategories of $RV$ nodes, denoted $RV_{\delta_{out}=0}$ and $RV_{\delta_{out}>0}$, associated with $RV$ nodes whose out-degree is equal to zero or greater than zero, respectively.
+If relevant, one could further distinguish the associated edge types, but since the source node of an edge is, by definition, such that $\delta_{out}>0$, we focus on the monthly averages and ratios involving $RV{\to}RV$, $RV_{\delta_{out}>0}$, and $RV_{\delta_{out}=0}$.
+Fig.~\ref{fig:ratioRVRV} shows distinct growth regimes, the last of which is consistent with the minimal model's assumption of a constant number of new $RV{\to}RV$ edges per new $RV_{\delta_{out}>0}$ node starting from early 2014, and is similar to what is observed for $RL$ nodes and $RL{\to}RV$ edges (Fig.~\ref{fig:edgesnodes}).

+It follows that the {\it main graph} restricted to $RV$ nodes and the edges between them (i.e. the {\it $RV-RV$ subgraph}), is particularly relevant for a more detailed comparison with minimal models, which is carried out in Sec.~\ref{sec:comparison}.